So you are starting an auto repair shop but don’t know what to do?

-While on the subject of certifications, get your automotive repair certifications.
+While on the subject of certifications, get your auto repair certifications.
 This will make you stand out among other repair shops and is required by many states.

 - Create a budget for your shop and update it as your business grows.
 You will need to factor in the cost of utilities and equipment.
 As your income allows, you will need to expand to stay competitive.
 You will need to lease some of the larger equipment that your shop will need.

 - Set up wholesale and commercial accounts at your local parts stores.
 This will give you much better prices and enable you to get more work done as they will deliver your parts to you.

 - Market yourself.
 Advertise your business and promote what you do.
 Spreading the word about your repair shop doesn’t have to cost a lot of money.
 Everybody needs their cars repaired so you can talk about your shop anywhere and someone within earshot will need your help.
 Pass out flyers or business cards anywhere and everywhere.
 If you do a good job, your customers will tell their friends and family about you and send you more business.